-The previous secret locations ranged from the historic ‘StummfilmKino Delphi’ in Berlin to an abandoned theater in London that was closed to the public for over 65 years.
+The previous secret locations included the historic ‘StummfilmKino Delphi’ in Berlin or an abandoned theater in London.

-Lack of attention – in the noisy exhibition halls, you can broadcast your content straight to your attendees without getting your message lost.
+In noisy exhibition halls, you can broadcast your content straight to your attendees without losing the main message.

 Still can’t imagine how it works in practice?
 Watch this video.

 How about a dance rave instead of an ordinary lunch at a local bistro?